These financial regulations govern the conduct of the financial transactions of the Council

 5.1 The Council’s banking arrangements shall be made by the RFO and approved by the Finance Committee.
 They shall be reviewed following each ordinary elections.

-5.3 Cheques and BACS transfer schedules drawn on the bank account in accordance with the schedule referred to in paragraph 5.2 or in accordance with paragraph 6.4, shall be signed by any two of the signatories to the bank accounts.
+5.3 Cheques and BACs payments drawn on the bank account in accordance with the schedule referred to in paragraph 5.2 or in accordance with paragraph 6.4 shall be signed/authorised by any two of the signatories to the bank accounts.
 Council shall appoint four signatories annually.

 5.4 To indicate agreement of the details shown on the cheque or order for payment with the counterfoil and the invoice or similar documentation, the signatories shall each also initial the cheque counterfoil.
 Signatories shall satisfy themselves that payments being made accord with the approved payment schedules.